 - Pour in a small part of the broth or reserved tomato juice, stirring vigorously or use a whisk, to prevent lumps from forming.

 - Add the rest of the broth or reserved tomato juice and the roasted tomatoes.
-Bring to a boil, reduce to a simmer.
+Stir together, bring to a boil, reduce to a simmer.
 Season with salt.
 Cook for another 15 minutes.

 - Return the soup to the pot and add the cream.
 Garnish with fresh herbs, like parsley and basil.